LEEYJ1021/structural-signal-irrelevance/README.md

 **Figure 5(A) — The sample-construction funnel** (`figures/make_figure5_coldstart_funnel_and_rq1_null.py`) that resulted from this five-step diagnostic journey: 250 candidates → 222 with sufficient activity → 207 excluding near-zero-spend accounts → 204 with a complete 30-day early window (29 customers once aggregated).
 The median account behind these "cold-start" ad groups was already 2,853 days old — visual proof that this is a story about expansion inside mature accounts, not onboarding new ones.

 **Figure 5(B).** Account maturity (log-transformed, standardized count of all-time ad groups) was tested against each customer's mean initial 30-day growth slope (n=29).
 The raw-scale OLS coefficient was weakly positive (β=8.34) but non-significant (p=.576), and the pre-registered decision rule — a cluster permutation test (10,000 iterations) — agreed: p=.663.
 The 95% bootstrap CI [-15.84, 43.08] comfortably contained zero.
-Dropping the largest customer (35.8% of the sample) as a sensitivity check changed nothing (permutation p=.702).
+Dropping the largest customer (35.8% of the sample) as a sensitivity check changed nothing (permutation p=.702) — this leave-one-out re-run isn't an afterthought; it's a **required** step in the confirmatory design precisely because that customer alone accounts for a third of the trajectory-usable sample, and profiling confirmed it as a genuine large advertiser rather than a bulk/template account worth excluding ([`docs/METHODOLOGY_NOTES.md`, entry 8](docs/METHODOLOGY_NOTES.md#8-the-largest-customers-influence-was-checked-not-assumed-away)).
 Most tellingly, that weak positive coefficient collapsed to β=1.48 under winsorizing and **flipped sign entirely** under a rank-based regression (β=-0.0196) — the signature of a result being driven by a couple of high-leverage outliers rather than a genuine relationship.
 The standardized effect size (β=.085) sits at just 17% of the large-effect threshold the pre-registered power simulation was built to detect.
+The full RQ1 statistic table — every one of these checks side by side — is reproduced in [§3.6](#36-rq1rq3-results-at-a-glance) from the canonical source, [`docs/RESULTS_SUMMARY.md`](docs/RESULTS_SUMMARY.md).

 **A formal equivalence test (TOST) puts a sharper point on this.** Failing to reject a point-null is not the same as confirming an effect is absent.
 A two-one-sided-test procedure against a ±0.20 standardized-effect-size equivalence margin returns **p = .197 — equivalence is not established.** The honest statement is therefore two-sided: *this sample would have detected a large effect and did not* (the pre-registered power simulation), **and** *this sample cannot formally rule out a small-to-moderate effect existing but falling below detection* (the TOST result).
 Both are true at once.
 See [Section 6](#6-what-null-result-means-here-equivalence-and-sensitivity) and [`supplementary_robustness/03_equivalence_and_sensitivity_notes.md`](supplementary_robustness/03_equivalence_and_sensitivity_notes.md).